-Students also continue to focus on planning in their writer’s notebooks through drawing and labelling of ideas.
-This has been important in building student capacity in thinking deeply about their writing and utilising imagery to prompt detailed writing pieces.
+Students will use their Writer’s Notebook to focus on planning their ideas by drawing, writing, and labelling.
+This will be important in building student capacity in thinking deeply about their writing and utilising imagery to prompt detailed writing pieces.

-In numeracy, students have and will continue to focus on counting, ordering, and sequencing numbers by 1s, 2s, 5s and 10s through visual, auditory and kinaesthetic activities.
-They have learned about the concept of place value and why it is important, focusing on the representation of numbers in tens and ones/units.
-Students have really enjoyed using tactile resources such as MAB, icy pole stick bundles and unifix during this process.
-Length in measurement as well as identification and categorization of 2D shapes has also been a focus.
+In numeracy, students will focus on counting, ordering, and sequencing numbers by 1s, 2s, 5s and 10s.
+They will learn about the concept of place value and why it is important, focusing on the representation of numbers in tens and ones/units.

-Further into the year, students will be consolidating their understanding of chance and data as well as time.
-They will continue to build on their understanding of the mathematical operations addition and subtraction and will progress to learn important, practical concepts in multiplication and division.
+Further into the year, students will consolidate their understanding of chance and data, and time.
+They will build on their understanding of the mathematical operations addition and subtraction and progress to learn important, practical concepts in multiplication and division.